nikescar/egui-selectable-table/README.md

 - Sort rows by clicking headers, both ascending and descending
 - Customizable rows and header UI
 - Built-in select all (Ctrl+A) and copy (Ctrl+C) functionality
-- Handles 150k~ rows with no noticeable lag
+- Capable of handling a substantial amount of rows (1M+) with proper settings without noticeable lags

 ## Usage